 - if your dog is kept outside, clean up any dog mess regularly to reduce the risk of disease transmission

-- medicines intended for humans or other animals can kill dogs.
-It is important that your dog is only given medicines authorised for dogs or that have been specifically prescribed or advised by your vet for your dog
+- medicines intended for humans or other animals can kill dogs so it's important that your dog is only given medicines authorised for dogs or that have been specifically prescribed or advised by your vet for your dog

-- always consult your vet if you are concerned that your dog has eaten or come into contact with anything that could be harmful
+- always ask your vet if you are concerned that your dog has eaten or come into contact with anything that could be harmful

-- ensure that your dog is wearing a collar and identity tag when in a public place
+- make sure that your dog is wearing a collar and identity tag when in a public place

-- ensure that the collar is the correct size and fit, and does not cause any pain or discomfort
+- make sure that the collar is the right size and fit, and does not cause any pain or discomfort

 - as dogs are also required to be microchipped, remember to keep the microchip database up to date with any changes in your contact details

-- seek the advice of your vet before allowing your dog to breed and take all reasonable steps to ensure that you will be able to find suitable homes for puppies - some buyers may prefer to buy from a member of the UKAS accredited breeders scheme
+- seek the advice of your vet before allowing your dog to breed and take all reasonable steps to make sure that you will be able to find suitable homes for puppies - some buyers may prefer to buy from a member of the UKAS accredited breeders scheme